ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/backup-script.md

 Have you added the required details to the main.py script?
 Enter 'yes' or 'no':
 ```

-- Then it will ask for the absolute path to the cloned directory, to get this detail you can run pwd in your terminal and paste the output here.
+- Then it will ask for the absolute path to the cloned directory, to get this detail you can run pwd from inside the clonned folder in your terminal and paste the output here.

 ```
-Enter the directory path for the scripts (to get this directory use 'pwd' command):
+Enter the directory path for the scripts (to get this directory use 'pwd' command from the clonned directory):
 ```

 - Then it will ask for the cron interval there will be three options Daily, Weekly, Monthly